I’ve heard more than once the misconception that selling insurance is easy.

 - What are their needs?

 Start tracking your activity and results.
 How many people did you talk with last week?
 How many calls did you make?
 Write it all down and keep a log.
+Work with your mentor, and if you don’t have one, get one ASAP!

-Think about it this way: you are unemployed every minute you are not in front of or talking with someone.
 Commit yourself to the proven tools and strategies for success and hold yourself relentlessly accountable so you don’t end up sucking and washing out! 🙂

-Great Free Resources
+Great Free Resources to Help You